-At the end of 2022, the managerial estimate is based primarily on uncertainties concerning the model calculations, risk assessment at sector level and differences between the macroeconomic scenarios in Greenland and Denmark.
+In both 2023 and 2024, the managerial addition is based primarily on uncertainties concerning model calculations, risk assessment at sector level and macroeconomic impacts.

-As a consequence of inflation, interest rate increases and cyclical uncertainty, the BANK of Greenland has made a risk assessment at industry level, where a general change in creditworthiness at portfolio level, and the derived increased impairment write-downs, are estimated.
-On this basis, the Bank has allocated a managerial estimate of DKK 41.8 million, compared to a supplement of DKK 38.4 million in 2021.
-This also includes a method risk supplement.
+As a consequence of inflation and cyclical uncertainty, the BANK of Greenland has made a risk assessment at sector level, where a general change in creditworthiness at portfolio level, and the derived increased impairment write-downs, are estimated.
+On this basis, the Bank has allocated a managerial addition of DKK 42.3 million, compared to an estimate of DKK 45.6 million in 2023.
+This also includes a method risk supplement